Different Types of Business Fraud

 Some of the most common business fraud cases involve:

-· Embezzlement: The act of stealing money from an employer or business account.
+- Embezzlement: The act of stealing money from an employer or a business bank account.
 Most commonly in the form of funneling money into a personal account.